 Should staff have any input?

-For the process to have any chance of real success, staff will need to have at least some input into the targets they’re set.
+For support staff appraisals to have any chance of real success, staff will need to have at least some input into the targets they’re set.
 Sitting a member of staff down and saying ‘Yes, you’ve done well – here are your targets for the next year,’ isn’t going to engage or inspire development in anyone.

 The only caveat is that there must be some benefit in for the school, given that staff taking time off will cost the school money.
 Perhaps they could support a class that includes an element of their chosen skill, or help run a language club?